-Associate Dean, Criminology and Criminal Justice, Department Chair and Professor, Criminology and Criminal Justice
+Associate Dean, Department Chair, and Professor, Criminology & Criminal Justice

 My research in cultural and historical criminology examines images of rural people, places and crime in popular culture.
 I also explore media portrayals of girls, women, and criminality in the media.
 My current work combines criminology and archival research to examine a string of arsons that broke out in my hometown of Greenland, NH in the late 1940s.